by Brian McHenry

 - Multi-Body Option -A multi-body ability was added to PC-CRASH for use in pedestrian/vehicle impacts and simulations.
 (The multi-body option appears to be basically the ATB program).
 For more information on limitations of ATB and any occupant simulation models, please see “Occupant Kinematics in Forensics: Evaluating the Appropriateness and Applicability of anATB Application“.

 - MADYMO -A ‘starter version’ of the MADYMO program has been added as an option.
-MADYMO is a research tool and is subject to the same limitations as ATB for occupant kinematics in accident reconstruction.
+MADYMO is a research tool and is subject to the same limitations as ATB for occupant kinematics in crash reconstruction.
 Please see “Occupant Kinematics in Forensics: Evaluating the Appropriateness and Applicability of anATB Application“.

 - Kinematics Calculations – PC-CRASH also includes the ability to create Post-impact, Pre-impact and Acceleration/Braking sequences.
 These sequences ‘can be used for the simulation‘ (from user manual).
 Therefore a careful analysis of any animation created with PC-CRASH should include the determination of whether the kinematics calculation option was used.